wvhulle/rust_presentations/traits_type_elision.md

 <!-- pause -->

 Rust 2024: `impl` will capture lifetime parameter `'s`.

+This used to compile but now it doesn't anymore for consistency reasons:

 ```rust
 fn main() {
     let mut data = vec![1, 2, 3];